khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 ## Is the Android Terminal Emulator useful on an ordinary phone, that hasn't been rooted?

-Well, personally I wrote the Android Terminal Emulator for use on a "Developer" phone.
-Developer phones come with root access.
-So in a way, I guess I haven't had any experience using the Android Terminal Emulator on a non-rooted phone.

-However, depending on what you want to do with it, I think that you might find the Android Terminal Emulator useful on an ordinary, unrooted phone.
+It is somewhat useful on an ordinary phone.
 You can access the entire /sdcard file system, and you can install and run Linux command-line applications in the parts of the /data file system that are accessible to the Android Terminal Emulator process.

 You can also run command-line programs that access the Internet.